alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 *   Computer Networks and Distributed Systems

 ## [](#header-2)Publications

+I’ll Be There for You!
+Perpetual Availability in the A<sup>8</sup> MVX System
+André Rösti, Stijn Volckaert, Michael Franz, and Alexios Voulimeneas.
+(To Appear) In Annual Computer Security Applications Conference (ACSAC 2024).

 The Astonishing Evolution of Probabilistic Memory Safety: From Basic Heap-Data Attack Detection towards Fully Survivable Multi-Variant Execution [[PDF]](./papers/The_Astonishing_Evolution_of_Probabilistic_Memory_Safety_From_Basic_Heap-Data_Attack_Detection_Toward_Fully_Survivable_Multivariant_Execution.pdf)
 André Rösti, Alexios Voulimeneas, and Michael Franz.